Jerry Quarry: Early life

 Quarry's family includes three other pro boxers (his father and two brothers).
+The brother known as Mike Quarry would even go on to be a light-heavyweight boxing contender.
 Jerry's father first put gloves on his son when Jerry was five years.
 Jerry fought first as a Junior Amateur, winning his first trophies at the age of eight.
 Later, he contracted nephritis, a debilitating illness which sidelined him for years.

 Quarry came to notice by winning the 1965 National Golden Gloves championship in Kansas City at age 19.
 Weighing just 183 pounds, Quarry knocked out each of his five opponents in the tournament, a feat unmatched.
 Quarry had over 200 fights in his amateur career.
 He turned professional in 1965.

 In 1960s

 Despite starting in May, Quarry had 14 matches in 1965 at the start of his pro career.
 Many of his early career fights took place at the Olympic Auditorium in Los Angeles, where he became established as a draw.
 Quarry supplemented meager boxing pay by working as a tire changer at a Greyhound bus terminal.
 He had three draws on his record by the time of his first loss, which came in his 21st bout in July 1966 against crafty spoiler Eddie Machen, known for his feat of breaking Sonny Liston's run of knockouts.

 Quarry had various television roles in series TV of the period.
 One notable role was as himself, in the episode "The Strongest Man In The World" of I Dream of Jeannie, which aired on November 18, 1968.